ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 You may recognize the terms `access_key_id` and `secret_access_key` as you might have an AWS account, and use a credentials file that already has `aws_access_key_id` and `aws_secret_access_key` entries.

-After you have them, complete the following steps:
+After you have completed creating an API key, and copied the HMAC credentials, complete the following steps:

 1. On the local development environment, place the credentials in the Windows path `%USERPROFILE%\\.aws\\credentials` (for Mac/Linux users, the credentials should go into `~/.aws/credentials)`.
-The following example shows the contents of a credentials file.
+Example 12 shows the contents of a typical credentials file.

 ```
 \[default\]